Duality and the topological filtration: Homological Adams operations

 We begin by recalling the definition of Bott's class $\theta^k$ which, in the terminology of \cite{Pan-Ri-02}, plays the role of the inverse Todd genus of the Adams operation $\psi^k$.
 When $k \in \Z -\{0\}$, consider the Laurent polynomial in the variable $u$

 There exists a Laurent polynomial $r$ such that

 Thus if $v$ is an element in a commutative ring $R$ such that $1-v$ is nilpotent, then

 Let $\mathcal{S}$ be the full subcategory of schemes with objects the noetherian schemes possessing an ample line bundle.
-If $X \in \mathcal{S}$, and $L$ is a line bundle over $X$, then the element $1-[L^\vee]$ is nilpotent (see for example \cite[Corollary~3.10]{FL-Ri-85}).
+If $X \in \mathcal{S}$, and $L$ is a line bundle over $X$, we write $c_1(L)$ for the element $1 -[L^\vee] \in \Kzl(X)$.
+It is nilpotent by \cite[Corollary~3.10]{FL-Ri-85}.
 We define a morphism of presheaves of groups on $\mathcal{S}$

 by the requirement that, for any line bundle $L$,